absolute-rat/scytale/README.md

 +--+-+-----+--+--+
 ```

 The stream is comprised of two segments, a simple evasion header, and the repeating payload byte stream.
-The header is simply 2 random ASCII hex values, to avoid static detection of any kind.
+The header is simply 2 random ASCII hex values, to avoid static detection/pattern recognition.
 The skip byte is a single byte, represented as a number between 1-9.
 This value determines the length of junk padding bytes that will follow the skip byte.
 Each padding byte is a random hex ASCII value (0-9,A-F).
 After the garbage padding, our associated payload byte will be represented by the actual little-endian 2 byte hex value, in ASCII (0x41 = 14).
 The stream repeats the skip byte/padding/payload byte for each byte in the real payload, and ends with a null terminator.

 ## Example